kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

     that does not own the network namespace.
 Impact: pods with `hostNetwork=true` and `userNamespaceMode=Pod|Cluster` can fail.

+  If users specify `userNamespaceMode=Pod|Cluster` and one of these `host{IPC,PID,Network}=true` options, runc will currently fail to start the container.
+The kubelet does **not** try to prevent that combination of options, in case runc or the kernel make it possible in the future to use that combination.

 In order to avoid breaking existing workloads `Host` is the default value of `userNamespaceMode`.

 #### Duplicated Snapshots of Container Images